WeddyNkatha265/python-p3-oop-putting-it-all-together/README.md

-# Putting It All Together: Object-Oriented Programming Lab
+# Wedy Putting It All Together: Object-Oriented Programming Lab

 ## Learning Goals